Richardinho/react-hero-app-with-routing/intro.md

 One of the most significant ways that Angular differentiates itself from React is in its use of *dependency injection*, or *DI* for short.
 DI is common in backend frameworks (the Spring framework in Java, for example) but less so in front end ones.
 DI is essentially a system for creating the runtime objects that make up an application.
 An application without DI will typically include a lot of code that instantiates objects and their dependencies.
 In a large system, this can quickly get very messy indeed.
-DI allows classes to simply declare (usually in some form of annotation) their dependencies, and DI will ensure that when the app starts up all the objects that it needs will be correctly instantiated and linked together.
+DI allows classes to simply declare (usually in some form of annotation) their dependencies, and DI will ensure that, when the app starts up, all the objects will be instantiated and have all the dependencies that they need.

 I have written about DI elsewhere on this blog.
 In addition to helping to keep code much leaner and cleaner, it also decouples objects from their dependencies, which greatly assists in testing them in isolation.